 - An undergraduate degree in an Engineering field.

 - Physical fitness.

-- A citizenship of a country where the space agency has a program to send professionals to space, is necessary.
+- Citizenship of a country where the space agency has a program to send professionals to space is necessary.

 Lets us understand the first requirement completely.
 To become a commander or a pilot, one must have a degree in engineering, biological science, physical science or mathematics.
 Moreover, as a pilot-in-command, one must have clocked at least 1000 hours of flying time in a jet aircraft.
 Experience as a test pilot is desirable.